Security of Tenure

 A ‘further Part 4’ tenancy begins once the initial ‘Part 4’ tenancy’ has finished.
 From the 24 December 2016, when a ‘further Part 4’ tenancy’ commences, it lasts for 6 years for all tenancies.
 Following the introduction of Tenancies of Unlimited Duration tenancies will be ‘Part 4’ of unlimited duration.

 This also applies to tenants in Approved Housing Bodies.

 Fixed term tenancies

 A fixed term tenancy is a tenancy that lasts for a specific amount of time.
-A ‘Part 4’ tenancy runs alongside a fixed term tenancy, which means the tenant shall, after a period of 6 months and as in the normal course, become entitled to the provisions of a ‘Part 4’ tenancy (i.e. they can stay in the property for 6 years).
-This simply means that irrespective of the length of the fixed term lease, a tenant has an entitlement to remain in the dwelling for up to 6 years and the landlord can only terminate the tenancy on limited grounds See here for grounds on which a landlord can end a tenancy.
+A ‘Part 4’ tenancy runs alongside a fixed term tenancy, which means the tenant shall, after a period of 6 months living in a tenancy, become entitled to the provisions of a ‘Part 4’ tenancy (see above).

 1. The tenant has failed to comply with the obligations of the tenancy (having first been notified, in writing, of the failure, and given an opportunity to remedy it.)

 1A.
 The tenant has not paid their rent (Legislation was introduced on 1st August 2020 which brought in new procedures related to ending a tenancy due to rent arrears.
 For more information, please click here.)